theianrobertson/sourdough/my_first_loaf.md

 ## Starter: t = ~ -12hr

+*NOTE*: if you don't have a starter from a friend, you can make your own!
+There's a good recipe [here](https://www.theperfectloaf.com/7-easy-steps-making-incredible-sourdough-starter-scratch/)

 Sometime between dinner and bed the night before starting to bake, you should feed your starter.
 When feeding the starter, use a 1:1:1 ratio (by weight) of old starter : flour : water, and a half-and-half mix of white and whole wheat flour.
 Throw out the rest of the old starter (or use for sourdough pancakes).
 I don't like wasting flour so I'll usually do something like 30g:30g:30g so that I'm not throwing out too much flour.
 Keep the starter on the counter overnight, loosely covered.

 ## Levain: t = 0 (7:00 am)